lucasplus/HomeConfig/README.md

 # My Home Configuration #

-Like they say, "There's no where like home" Same goes for your computer :).
+Like they say, "There's no place like home" Same goes for your computer :).
 This is my repository to make moving into a new home easier.
 Specifically, my terminal home.

 ## Goals ##